 Advanced Lighting 1

-- Let’s take a look at advertising images and the descriptive language of photography.
+Take a look at advertising images and the descriptive language of photography.
 What equipment you might need.
-The various specializations.
+The various specialisations.

-- We will set and shoot a red wine bottle creating a beautiful slick and a soft edge.
-This is a unique lighting style and the principles you will learn from this are the same when shooting highly reflective subjects or the latest Ferrari car.
+We will set and shoot a red wine bottle creating a beautiful slick and a soft edge.
+This is a unique lighting style and the principles you will learn from this are the same when shooting highly reflective subjects or the latest Ferrari.
 Don’t attempt this in your garage studio!

 Please view the calendar for key dates at the CCP.